YaleBioImaging/yrt-pet/docs/source/compilation/building.md

           versions match, the command will either print `True` or `False`.
             - `True` if the project was compiled with `-DUSE_CUDA=ON`
             - `False` if the project was compiled with `-DUSE_CUDA=OFF`
-- YRT-PET uses OpenMP to parallelize most of the code.
-By default, YRT-PET will use the maximum amount of threads available.
-If the environment variable `OMP_NUM_THREADS` is set, YRT-PET will use that number instead.
+- YRT-PET uses `std::thread` for parallelization.
+By default, YRT-PET will use the maximum amount of available threads.
-    - It is common within HPC cluster infrastructures to override this environment variable to a smaller number like 4.
-Beware of such situations if computation time is a constraint.
 - I get an error that looks like:
     ```
     CMake Error at /usr/share/cmake-3.29/Modules/CMakeDetermineCompilerId.cmake:814 (message):